jshoptaw/theme-independent-stylesheets/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= 1.1.0 =
+* Moved "Help" from settings page body into built-in WordPress help tab

+= 1.0.3 =
+* Changed plugin text domain to fall in line with WordPress's internationalization standards (as per https://developer.wordpress.org/plugins/internationalization/how-to-internationalize-your-plugin/#text-domains)
+* Fixed a small typo in the plugin name definition of the TISSHEETS_PLUGIN_NAME constant

 = 1.0.2 =
 * Updated settings-page headings to match WordPress 4.4's new heading structure on admin pages